10 Tactics for Dealing with Slow-Paying Accounts

 Tired of waiting for checks from certain customers?
 Some accounts seem to take eons to pay their bills.
 For small-business owners who rely on cash flow, this can be a real problem.

-Here are 10 tactics for getting slow-paying clients from “billed” to “paid” more rapidly:
+Here are 10 tactics for getting slow-paying clients from “invoiced” to “paid” more rapidly:

 1. Put everything in writing.
 You can’t hold customers accountable to payment terms that you haven’t put in writing.
 If you are requesting payment within two weeks, clearly say so in the contract.

 2. Watch out for purchase orders.
 Many larger organizations require a purchase order request from the person placing an order before the accounts payable department will pay the invoice.
 When you receive an order from a new customer, ask whether the company requires a PO.
 If so, the person placing the order should provide you with a copy or, at the very least, a PO number.
 Include this number on your invoice.
 This will ensure that accounts payable can match your invoice with the corresponding purchase order — and authorize payment in a timely manner.

 3. Ask whether other forms are required.
 Even if a customer doesn’t send you a 1099 form in January, you may be asked to fill out and submit a W-9 [PDF].
 If this is your first time working together, ask what paperwork is required to set you up as a vendor in their company’s system.
 Be proactive about this.

 4. Send invoices right away.
 As soon as a job is complete or products are delivered, submit your invoice.
 Invoice templates are a great way to generate professional invoices quickly.
 Whether it takes the company 14 or 60 days to pay, the clock doesn’t start until your client receives your bill.